Warsaw Ghetto Uprising: Jewish

-Two Jewish underground organisations fought in the Warsaw Uprising: the left wing Żydowska Organizacja Bojowa (ŻOB) founded in July 1942 by Zionist Jewish youth groups within the Warsaw Ghetto; and the right wing Żydowski Związek Wojskowy (ŻZW), or Jewish Military Union, a national organization founded in 1939 by former Polish military officers of Jewish background which had strong ties to the Polish Home Army, and cells in almost every major town across Poland.Maciej Kledzik (October 2002). "ŻZW; Appelbaum w cieniu Anielewicza".
-Rzeczpospolita (in Polish).
-10 (12).
-11 October 2002.
-Retrieved 9 May 2006.
-However both organisations were officially incorporated into the Polish Home Army and its command structure in exchange for weapons and training.
+Two Jewish underground organisations fought in the Warsaw Uprising: the left wing ŻOB founded in July 1942 by Zionist Jewish youth groups within the Warsaw Ghetto; and the right wing ŻZW, or Jewish Military Union, a national organization founded in 1939 by former Polish military officers of Jewish background which had strong ties to the Polish Home Army and cells in almost every major town across Poland.
+However, both organisations were officially incorporated into the Polish Home Army and its command structure in exchange for weapons and training.

 Marek Edelman, who was the only surviving uprising commander from the left-wing ŻOB, stated that the ŻOB had 220 fighters and each was armed with a handgun, grenades, and Molotov cocktails.
 His organization had three rifles in each area, as well as two land mines and one submachine gun.
 Due to its socialist leanings, the Soviets and Israel promoted the actions of ŻOB as the dominant or only party in the Warsaw Ghetto Uprising, a view often adopted by secondary sources in the West.